Collaborative Practice for Family Law and Divorce

 - 4PB’s collaboratively trained family law barristers can act either as the legal representative or as an impartial expert within the collaborative process to give a neutral view on a point of law.

-If you would like more information about how collaborative law involving the barristers at 4PB could assist you or your client, please contact our dispute resolution clerk, Denise Fallon, on 0207427 5200
+If you would like more information about how the collaborative practice of family law involving the barristers at 4PB could assist you or your client, please contact our clerks, on 0207427 5200.